 Carrie grew up in Owego, NY, which was named the “Coolest Small Town in America” in 2009 by Budget Travel Magazine.
 She graduated from Binghamton University and returned to Elmira College to earn her provisional certification in Secondary Education (Biology).

 While attending Elmira College, she worked as a veterinary receptionist.
 After teaching for a single year, Carrie returned to the veterinary world she had fallen in love with prior to teaching.
 She has now been managing veterinary practices for 22 years.

 Outside of the veterinary world, Carrie and her fiancé (a chemist and home brewer) are avid craft “beer-cationers” visiting craft breweries all over New England.
-They share their home with Carrie’s daughter Lauren (a business economics major), two dogs (Porter and Taylor), and a tiny cat (Mia).
+They share their home with two dogs, Porter and Taylor.